 Type test certification is the responsibility of the Manufacturer.
 The Manufacturer shall make available upon request a Type Test Verification Report confirming that the Micro-generator has been tested to satisfy the requirements of this EREC G98.
 The report shall detail the type and model of Micro-generator tested, the test conditions and results recorded.
 All of these details shall be included in a Type Test Verification Report.
 The required verification report and declaration are shown in Appendix 3 Form C. It is intended that Manufacturers of Micro-generators will use the requirements of this EREC G98 to develop type verification certification for each of their Micro-generator models.

-Manufacturers of a Fully Type Tested Micro-generator should allocate a Manufacturer’s reference number with the required details of the Micro-generator with the Energy Networks Association Type Test Verification Report Register.
+Manufacturers of a Fully Type Tested Micro-generator should allocate a Manufacturer’s reference number and register this together with the required details of the Micro-generator with the Energy Networks Association Type Test register.

 Compliance